-Alex Gile is the Co-Founder & Former President of Nexternal, a leading provider of an omni-channel commerce platform serving manufacturers, distributors and retailers.
-In May of 2015, SEG advised on the sale of Nexternal to Accel-KKR backed HighJump / TrueCommerce.
+Alex Gile is the Co-Founder & Former President of Nexternal, a leading provider of an omnichannel commerce platform serving manufacturers, distributors, and retailers.
+SEG served as the exclusive advisor of Nexternal on its sale to Accel-KKR backed HighJump / TrueCommerce.
 Alex is now a Senior Vice President at TrueCommerce and helps manage the Nexternal team.

-SEG M&A Stories are a unique way to gain insight into the M&A process from former SEG clients.
+SEG M&A Stories are unique ways to gain insight into the M&A process from former SEG clients.
 In this story, Alex shares his experience working with SEG to sell his software company and the benefits of having an advisor to guide him through the process:

 “I’m so grateful I got together with Software Equity Group and was able to have them by my side throughout the process.
 The opportunities they provided to us, the amount I learned about my own business, and the mentoring were really invaluable and worth every dime.”